+In 2012 the GOES-14 instrument took experimental images to gather data needed for the imager stray light correction, which allowed SRSOR imagery to be acquired during other times of the day.
 The SRSOR campaign of 2012 included approximately 38 days of SRSOR data.
 In fact, over six days of SRSOR data of Hurricane Sandy were acquired in late October (Schmit et al., 2013; Folmer et al., 2014).
-Many operational uses were noted: “Examples from the SRSOR data included better determining the cyclone center early in the daylight hours by the NHC, improved monitoring of cumulus cloud fields prior to convective initiation by the SPC, utilizing the imagery animations and derived AMVs by the OPC, identifying meso-high locations associated with hurricanes to better assess the rainfall potential by WPC, monitoring smoke plumes by the Satellite Analysis Branch, and overshooting tops (OT) detection by the forecast offices” (Schmit et al, 2013).
-More information has been posted at: http://cimss.ssec.wisc.edu/goes/srsor/GOES-14_SRSOR.html.
-In 2012 the GOES-14 instrument was taking experimental images to gather data needed for the imager stray light correction, so SRSOR imagery could be acquired during the other times of the day.
+Many operational uses for this data were noted: “Examples from the SRSOR data included better determining the cyclone center early in the daylight hours by the NHC, improved monitoring of cumulus cloud fields prior to convective initiation by the SPC, utilizing the imagery animations and derived Atmospheric Motion Vectors (AMV) by the OPC, identifying meso-high locations associated with hurricanes to better assess the rainfall potential by WPC, monitoring smoke plumes by the Satellite Analysis Branch, and overshooting tops (OT) detection by the forecast offices” (Schmit et al, 2013).